-The fact that the doses of vitamin C used in these “independent studies” were too small to be effective was ignored, as was the effect of what the inexpensive vitamin C treatment would have on the physician’s income.
+The fact that the doses of vitamin C used in these “independent studies” were too small to be useful was ignored, as was the effect of what the inexpensive vitamin C treatment would have on the physician's income.

 If no current medical books or studies have described vitamin C as a cure for any disease, most physicians will not even discuss it.